Page Header

 Tax Return filing deadlines

 From 2009 tax returns have to be filed by 31 October unless you file electronically, in which case you have until the following 31 January.
+If you want the Inspector of Taxes to calculate your tax bill for you the deadline is 30 September.

 top